 Don't worry if you see an orange rectangle in your T_EX or xml document.
-This indicates that there is a special space character there, for instance $0 \times A0$, the nonbreakabletspace of frezoursen were shotry ou per mtBlastip put encoding at speed is less an issue now.
+This indicates that there is a special space character there, for instance $0 \times A0$, the nonbreakable space.
+Of course we assume that you use utf8 as input encoding.